ouyangzhuhua/my-work/learn-vscode/01-basis.md

 auto-save
 cursor or cursor smooth

-# extendsion
+# extension
-search for: java @pupular
+search for: java @popular

 # find and search
 cmd + f